Searching for Irish genealogy records can be daunting, but is worth the effort! Learn how to start finding your Irish ancestors!

 These resources will help you get started on searching for those Irish ancestors.
 This not an exhaustive list for Irish genealogy research nor is it intended to be.
 After all, I am a US based researcher.
 But, like you, I do not have to go too far back before finding that immigrant ancestor.
 At that point new strategies and resources are needed to begin a new research phase.

 Do you have a favorite Irish resource I did not mention?
-Share it in the comments below or in the Are You My Cousin?
-Facebook Group.
+Share it in the comments below.